kg-cornell/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+The idea is to raise an alarm when the baby is in the cradle is missing.
+Raspberry Pi is connected to a camera and object detection python code is run on the pi.
+The Pi remains silent as long as the camera detects the baby in its field.
+When the baby moves away from the field, the speaker shouts out "Attention! the baby needs attention!".

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:
 For example:
-1. When does it what it is supposed to do?
+1. What it is supposed to do? - The camera is supposed to raise an alarm when the baby is missing from the cradle.
-1. When does it fail?
+2. When does it fail? - It fails when there is not enough light but the baby is still in the cradle.
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
+As there is not enough light, the camera is not able to detect any object (the baby) and raises false alarm.
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?
+    a) One of the other scenarios is that the camera can detect that the baby is present in the cradle even if there is just a baby doll in the cradle.
+The camera cannot differenciate between the human and baby doll.
+    b) It can also fail when there is an obstruction to the camera.
+    c) It system can fail when the baby completely is covered into a blanket

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
-1. Are they aware of the uncertainties in the system?
+1. Are they aware of the uncertainties in the system? - The users (parents) may not be aware of the uncertanities in the beginning but will evenutally discover them thorugh false alarms.
-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification? - False postitives (i.e. is the baby is not detected in the cradle when it is in the cradle) of this product will not affect the users a lot.
+However, false negative (i.e. detecting the baby is in the cradle when the baby is not in the cradle) will significantly have negative effects.
-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this? - The ineractive system can use multiple cameras on the cradle to avoid certain kind of false alarms.
+If there is an obstruction to one camera but the other camera sees the baby, it should still not raise the alarm.
-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm? - A combination of object detection and contour detection can be used to strengthen the logic.
+We can also use temperature and size detection to be more acurate.

 ### Part D
 ### Characterize your own Observant system